 For more a position description and application please see: Law Enforcement Instructor Position

 Please return applications to Jenna Harper, Training Coordinator for the Oregon Attorney General’s Sexual Assault Task Force, 3625 River Rd.
-N., Suite 275, Keizer OR 97303 by Friday, November 1st, 2013.
+N., Suite 275, Keizer OR 97303.
 You may also return completed applications as an email attachment to firstname.lastname@example.org, or by fax, 503-990-6547.
+Applications will be accepted on a rolling basis.

 Statewide Sexual Assault Cross Training and Capacity Building Project Internship